Bylaws of University Economic Development Association (UEDA)

 Section 4.1 – General Powers: The Board has full authority and responsibility for managing the property and business of UEDA, and is empowered to determine policy and make legal commitments on behalf of UEDA.
 The Board may hire an Executive Director and/or contract with another entity for the provision of management services.

 Section 4.2 – Definition, Number, and Election: Members of the Board include both officers and at-large Board members.
 The Board shall have no fewer than six and no more than 10 at-large Board members.
 Each Board member shall be elected by a majority vote cast by the Voting Members at the Annual Meeting plus validated mail-in and electronically submitted ballots.
 Nominees to the Board must be the designated UEDA voting member from their institution throughout their Board term.
-The newly elected Board members will assume their duties immediately.
+There shall be at least one seat dedicated to an HBCU, Tribal, Hispanic, Minority-Serving, or Women’s College that may be filled by election or appointment at the recommendation of the President with approval by the Board.
+The newly elected Board members will assume an ex-officio position on the board immediately and will assume their official duties at the beginning of the calendar year following their election.

 Section 4.3 – Terms: At-large Board members shall be elected for a two-year term.
 Each at-large Board member may only serve two successive two-year terms.
 A former director who has been out of office for a period of one year or more is eligible for re-election.
 Terms of office shall be staggered so that at least two board members at large are elected at any Annual Meeting.
-Members elected or appointed to fill an unexpired vacant term may still serve two successive terms.
+Members elected or appointed to fill an unexpired vacant term may still serve two successive terms after they have completed the unexpired vacant term.

 Section 4.4 – Removal: A member of the Board may be removed by a three-fourths vote of the full Board at a meeting having at least two weeks advance notice of the pending removal action.
 A successor may immediately be elected to fill the vacancy created.
 Grounds for removal may include, but are not limited to, missing three consecutive regular meetings, as defined in Section 4.7 below, and/or four regular meetings in any calendar year unless such absences were excused by the President.